bgiesing/brandongiesing.com/content/post/update-1.md

     inbox is newsletters and I've not had anybody who I could send encrypted messages to as is.
 Why pay $48/year for just newsletters and encryption you can't really use?
- 3. I would love to use some services like Unroll.me [http://Unroll.me]  for instance that can't work with ProtonMail cause the very nature of its encrypted services and no IMAP/Pop
+ 3. I would love to use some services like [Unroll.me][unrollme]  for instance that can't work with ProtonMail cause the very nature of its encrypted services and no IMAP/Pop

 Gmail on the other hand might not be as private but I do personally trust Google unlike many others and: